 The problem with it is that if the user wants to see something hidden behind the Tutor box, he needs to be able to click-and-drag the box out of the way.

 One way to do this is to put the tutorial and other pop-up controls into individual forms.
 This is the simplest way to have a control which you can easily move and resize; however, it can make the code much more complex because the tutorial interacts with the other Editor controls quite a bit and also shares a number of variables with the Editor form.

 Another way to allow moving controls is to use DragDrop; however, DragDrop is not really meant for this purpose.
 It is designed for clicking and dragging controls or data to another control and dropping it into that control.

 Without going into all the gory details of figuring this out, here are the basic Subs which are involved in dragging the Tutorial box (and other pop-up controls).
-Once it is working, the methods don't seem very complicated, but it took a lot of work to solve all the problems.
+Now that it is working, the methods don't seem very complicated, but it took a lot of work to solve all the problems.

 Not only does this eliminate conflicts in frm_Tutorial's MouseDown event, but it makes the tutorial box look more like a regular window for which the title bar is used for clicking and dragging.

 In VB6's design mode, bring up the Properties for the frame, set BorderStyle to None, make the frame's BackColor the Active Title Bar color (which in this case is red), and change the MousePointer to Size N-S. Then put the MouseDown code in the frame's MouseDown event rather than in frm_Tutorial's.

 On the right side of the red "title bar", put a small label with "X" in it.
 Another label covers the rest of the title bar.